 In 2015, months after the military coup in Thailand, the country—or at least its property market—seems to be getting back on its feet.
 Despite the political unrest that rocked the nation, the price for single-detached homes in the Thai property market surged by about 4.9 percent for the 4th quarter of 2014, the Global Property Guide reported.
 This came in the heels of an annual house price increase of 4.19 percent in the 3rd quarter.
 The figure was 4.81 percent in the 2nd quarter and about 5.71 percent in the 1st quarter.

 One of the reasons for the surging popularity of Thailand’s real estate seems to be rooted in the fact that Singapore and Hong Kong’s real estate are deterring buyers instead of encouraging them, FT says.
 Singapore’s higher stamp duty and the harder to fulfill down payment requirements in Hong Kong are doing their best to kill buyer interest.
 That makes the housing market in Thailand an affordable option.

 Another reason for the rise in foreign investors is the much-improved local infrastructure.
-It’s mass transit routes make it easy to go around the capital.
-And with plans to build a railway that goes from China to Thailand and back, for a stretch of 8867 km, interest from these sectors aren’t going to go away any time soon.
+Its mass transit routes make it easy to go around the capital.
+And with plans to build a railway that goes from China to Thailand and back, for a stretch of 8867 km, interest from these sectors isn’t going to go away any time soon.

 Home Buying Tips